afoley587/redis-lite/medium/part3_database.md

 At this point, we’ve built a functional Redis clone that:

-- Accepts concurrent TCP clients
+* Accepts concurrent TCP clients
-- Parses and serializes RESP
+* Parses and serializes RESP
-- Supports basic commands like `PING`, `GET`, `SET`, and `DEL`
+* Supports basic commands like `PING`, `GET`, `SET`, and `DEL`
-- Persists all write operations to an AOF file
+* Persists all write operations to an AOF file
-- Replays the AOF to restore state at startup
+* Replays the AOF to restore state at startup

-There’s still room for improvement — things like expiration, pub/sub, and eviction — but this foundation gives you a deep understanding of how Redis works under the hood.
+There’s still room for improvement — things like expiration, pub/sub, and eviction — but this foundation gave me a better understanding of how Redis works under the hood.

 ---

 Thanks for following along.
 If you build something on top of this, or optimize it further, I’d love to hear about it.